cwonrails/jgthms.github.io/_posts/2012-12-10-the-grey-period.md

 A lot of the websites mentioned are actually apps.
 Maybe avoiding colors is a design's [silent protagonist](http://en.wikipedia.org/wiki/Silent_protagonist): it helps the user identify itself with the website.
 No color, no obvious identity, just you and the app.

-But even Apple seem to have heading towards that direction.
+But even Apple seems to be heading towards that direction.

 <figure>
 <img alt="Apple from color to grey" src="/i/apple-from-color-to-grey.png"><br>